Skip to main content

 The accused was charged with the act of stalking a female customer at a shopping mall, taking photographs of her buttocks in trousers with his cellular phone with a built-in digital camera from a close distance.
 The court held that this act constituted an obscene act making a victim feel embarrassed or insecure under the Hokkaido Prefecture Ordinance on Prevention of Violent Public Nuisance No. 34 of 1965, which criminalizes obscene behavior.

-Brittell v.
-Dep’t. of Correction
+Brittell v Department of Correction (Connecticut 1998)

 Driskell v.
 Peninsula Business Services & Others